 Two years later Ken and his wife Nan opened a clinic in the Stillaguamish Valley between Oso and Darrington, still seeing all animals and beginning to raise four daughters.
 1992 brought a move to Coupeville and Penn Cove Veterinary Clinic was opened with an emphasis on small animal medicine and surgery.

-Ken and Nan raise and care for approximately 100 English Longwool sheep—Wensleydale, Teeswater, and English Leicester Longwool—along with an assortment of chickens, geese, llamas, cats and one good dog.
+Ken and Nan raise and care for approximately 100 English Longwool sheep — Wensleydale, Teeswater, and Valais Blacknose sheep — along with an assortment of chickens, geese, llamas, cats and three dogs.